 (7) In subsection (6) interest rate in relation to a contract of sale means the rate of interest payable on the balance of the purchase money for the time being remaining unpaid under that contract of sale.

-[Section 33 amended by No. 28 of 2006 s.
+[Section 33 amended: No. 28 of 2006 s.
 332.]

 34. Limit on amount of unpaid purchase money